gsantopaolo/GitHubCommandLine/README.md

 `$ git push origin master`

-git pull to overwrite local files
-==
+Overwrite local files and get everithing from server ==
 `git fetch --all`